 If cellulose nitrate is used instead of PVA (not recommended) then either 2 percent Triacetin by volume or 5 percent castor oil by volume of cellulose nitrate must be added to plasticize the cellulose nitrate in order to retard, but not prevent, shrinkage, and brittleness.

-Acryloid B-72 (referred to as Paraloid B-72 in Europe) is a thermoplastic acrylic resin manufactured by Rohm & Haas, which has replaced PVA in many applications and is preferred by many conservators over PVA.
+Paraloid B-72 is a thermoplastic acrylic resin manufactured by Rohm & Haas, which has replaced PVA in many applications and is preferred by many conservators over PVA.
+Previously known in the United States as Acraloid B-72, it is now only available under the Paraloid name.
 It is a methyl acrylate/ethyl methacrylate copolymer and is an excellent general-purpose resin.
-Durable and non-yellowing, Acryloid B-72 dries to a clear transparency, with less gloss than PVA, and is resistant to discoloration even at high temperatures.
+Durable and non-yellowing, Paraloid B-72 dries to a clear transparency, with less gloss than PVA, and is resistant to discoloration even at high temperatures.
 It is very durable and has excellent resistance to water, alcohol, alkalis, acid, mineral oil, vegetable oils, and grease, and it retains excellent flexibility.
-Acryloid B-72 can be applied in either clear or pigmented coatings by a variety of application methods and can be air dried or baked.
+Paraloid B-72 can be applied in either clear or pigmented coatings by a variety of application methods and can be air dried or baked.
 It has a very low reactivity with sensitive pigments.
 Furthermore, it is compatible with other film-forming materials, such as PVA and cellulose nitrate, and can be used in combination with them to produce stable, transparent coatings with a wide variety of characteristics.
-In stronger concentrations, Acryloid B-72 can be used as a glue (see Koob 1996 for details).
+In stronger concentrations, Paraloid B-72 can be used as a glue (see Koob 1996 for details).
 This glue formulation is the standard glue used at the Conservation Research Laboratory at Texas A&M University.

 Cellulose nitrate, formerly called nitrocelluloid, has a long history of use in conservation.
 Recently it has, to a large degree, been replaced by other synthetic resins.
 Cellulose nitrate is still used, especially as an adhesive.
 It has many of the same characteristics of PVA, but it is not internally plasticized as are most PVAs.
 Therefore, cellulose nitrate has a much greater tendency than PVA to become brittle, crack, and peel off.